urfolomeus/cthulhu/README.md

 Cthulhu is an application that helps with the character side of things in a game of Chaosium's Call of Cthulhu RPG.

+## Setup

+Once you've cloned the project, run `mix do deps.get deps.compile`.
+You can check that everything is working by running the tests.

+We use an environment variable called `SLACK_API_TOKEN` in dev and test environments to set the API token for the Slack Bot.
+This is because we use Travis as a CI server and it's easier to use env vars for these things.
+However when we build a release for production we use the **config/prod.secret.exs** file instead.
+Get the Slack API token and put it in both places.

+## Tests

+Tests for the all applications can be run by running `mix test` in the umbrella root.
+Individual application tests can be run by going to the app's root directory and running `mix test`.

+We use [Credo](http://github.com/rrene/credo) for linting.
+You can run the Credo linter by running `mix credo`.
+We default to strict mode.

+## Running

+To run locally, run `iex -S mix`.

 ## Features

 The following are features currently implemented: